kecman/garage/PLAN.md

 - [Bug] What should happen to prevent unwanted clipping when panning with the mouse
 - [Bug] Review parsing for floats.
 If this is broken then reading WKT files may be screwed!!
 - [Rendering] Matcap rendering similar to polyscope
-- [UI/UX] Make polygon index rendering show the actual indices of the polygon (not the triangulation)
+- [Rendering] Make polygon index rendering show the actual indices of the polygon (not the triangulation)
 - [UI/UX] Make more reasonable UI for changing transparency (and have commands that can set it)

 ## Backlog